Chai Ling: Protest and exile

 Chai first became involved in the 1989 Tiananmen Square Protests through her work as a secretary for the Peking University Preparatory Committee, which had elected Chai's husband Feng into a leadership position.
 She rose to prominence as a student leader as a result of her involvement in the student hunger strike.
 Chai has stated that the idea for the hunger strike was given to her by Zhang Boli, another Beijing University student, but has also claimed that a member of the national security force informed her that a hunger strike would elicit a reaction from the government.
 On May 12, fellow demonstrator Wang Dan approached Chai and informed her that he planned to join the hunger strike, which at the time consisted of only forty members.
-Chai agreed to join as well, and that evening delivered a speech to the demonstrators that generated a large amount of support for the hunger strike movement, and enabled Chai to gather support from the student demonstrators and endorsement from the Beijing Students’ Autonomous Federation.
+Chai agreed to join as well, and that evening delivered a speech to the demonstrators that generated a large amount of support for the hunger strike movement, and enabled Chai to gather support from the student demonstrators and endorsement from the Beijing Students' Autonomous Federation.

+The growth of the hunger strike allowed Chai's influence over the student movement to grow.
+On May 13, she participated in a student dialogue with the government that was led by Yan Mingfu.
+On May 14, a group of intellectuals were invited to speak to come as "teachers" of the democratic movement to speak with the students.
+The intellectuals' statement, Our Urgent Appeal Regarding the Current Situation, urged "calm rationality" to correct "radicalism and extremism."
+The students, particularly those engaged in the hunger strike, were offended by what they regarded as the paternalistic tone of the intellectuals.
+Chai interrupted the discussion between the intellectuals and the student crowd, broadcasting a hunger strike declaration and galvanizing the students against the intellectuals, who withdrew from the square.